My cat has a lengthy history of bringing me "gifts."

 shown above prior to installation.

-Using clamps to test-fit the position of the limit switch mount.
+Test fitting (with clamps) the position of the limit switch mount.

 Motor mount